bzimmer/ma/docs/commands.md

 **Description**

-create a new folder for albums
+Create a new folder for albums